AdaCore/why3/doc/syntaxref.rst

 .. code-block:: whyml

     let it = S.create e1 in
+    try
-    try while true do
+      while true do
-      invariants/variant...
+        invariant/variant...
         let p = S.next it in
         e2
+      done
     with S.Done -> ()

 That is, namespace ``S`` is assumed to declare at least a function